Last Updated on October 10, 2024 by Alice Benny

 Situate their coop with an enclosed run that has plenty of space for running around.
 Learn how much space do chickens need.
 A general rule of thumb is that your coop’s interior should have around 3 square feet of space per chicken.

-Do remember that you’ll need to keep them warm, so a heat lamp would be a good idea.
+You’ll need to keep them warm, so a heat lamp would be a good idea.
 Make sure you keep the lamp in one spot, so they can move away from it if they feel overheated.

 Dominique Chicken Facts